View Our Promotions & Save! Read More

 There are different heat pump options that you have to choose from.
 A standard ducted heat pump is great for cooling, but it does have less power when it comes to heating.
 These imitations come from the method of absorbing heat and bringing it into your home.
 The colder the temperatures are outside, the less heat is available to transfer into your home.

 Here in Pennsylvania, we experience a lot of days with very cold weather.
 A standard heat pump may not be able to heat your home as efficiently as you want it to.
 Aside from the decreased heating ability, you also run the risk of your heat pump continuing to work hard at attempting to heat your home, ultimately increasing your energy bills without the results to match.
+If your system is underperforming, you might notice early signs of heat pump repair that shouldn’t be ignored.

 Dual Fuel Systems